besttime-app/BestTime-Documentation/source/includes/_apireference.md

 BestTime also offers multiple 'packaged' plans if you don't like the uncertainty of a metered plan.
 The packaged plans have a fixed price per month and unlimited forecast, live, query and venue API calls.
 However, each package plan is limited to a certain number of new venues-, and venue search calls per calender month.

-Old plans:  &nbsp;
-Credits will be added at the start of every monthly invoice cycle, when you upgrade, or when you buy extra credit bundles (only for selected subscription plans).
-Credits don't expire and automatically roll over to the next month.
-If you cancel your subscription coins will stay in your account.
-However, all your API keys will be deactivated.
-This means you cannot create new forecasts and query existing forecasts.
-If you decide to re-subscribe on the same account you can use your old coins, but you cannot access the previous forecasts anymore.

 ## HTTP (Error) API codes

 BestTime uses the following HTTP codes